nerdctl-mcp-server

 Now, Docker has a working rootless mode.
 I still don't use it because I just don't.
 I do use Podman most of the time, however I still use Nerdctl on my main server and it's fun just to be able to say "I use nerdctl, by-the-way!" ;-)

-I am actively learning all things AI, especially integrating it into my workflow.
+I am actively learning all things AI, especially integrating it into my workflows.
 Most AI assistive tools make use of MCP (Model Context Protocol) servers and a Podman server has already done by Marc Nuri (manusa).
 Why not Nerdctl?